How Women Love

 How Women Love is a 1922 American silent drama film directed by Kenneth S. Webb and starring Betty Blythe, Gladys Hulette and Julia Swayne Gordon.

+Plot

 A promising singer his signed up by a backer for the new opera he is producing, but lays down the condition that she must not fall in love and distract herself.
 However, she soon develops an attachment for a composer.